Royal Television Society Craft & Design Awards

 The Royal Television Academy Craft & Design Awards, often referred to as RTS Craft & Design Awards, are given annually by the Royal Television Society to recognize the "huge variety of skills and processes involved in programme production".
 The awards were presented for the first time in 1997, with twenty-two categories being awarded.

-Unlike the Royal Television Society Programme Awards, which usually take place on March, the craft and design awards are held later on the year on November.
-The most recent edition of the awards took place on 5 December 2022 at the London Hilton on Park Lane, London, and was hosted by television presenter and journalist Ranvir Singh.
-The nominations were announced on 14 November 2022.
+Unlike the Royal Television Society Programme Awards, which usually take place on March, the craft and design awards are held later in the year in November.
+The most recent edition of the awards took place on 2 December 2024 at the London Hilton on Park Lane, London, and was hosted by television presenter Charlotte Hawkins.

 Categories

-As of 2022, 28 competitive categories are presented.
+As of 2023, 28 competitive categories are presented.